eriknomitch/g/README.md

 g
 =
-g is a set of Zsh functions to augment Git.
+A collection of Zsh functions to augment Git.

 Requirements
 ------------